A catalogue of Galactic GEMS: Globular cluster Extra-tidal Mock Stars: Results

 \subsubsection{Action distributions}

 Generally, GC stars have similar kinematic properties (i.e. proper motions, radial velocities), as they are born from the same collapsing and rotating giant molecular cloud.
 However extra-tidal stars are the result of dynamical interactions, which impart velocity kicks onto each escaper and thus change the overall kinematics of the systems.
 Post-cluster escape, extra-tidal stars can also interact with large scale Galactic substructure, further altering the kinematics of the stars.
-Combined with unique three-body encounter configurations (i.e. masses and initial separations) and locations of ejection, extra-tidal stars from one GC could exhibit a range of kinematics, often much different than those of the host cluster itself.
-Hence, \textit{non-conserved} kinematic quantities alone are not ideal for associating extra-tidal stars with a given cluster.
+Combined with unique three-body encounter configurations (i.e. masses and initial separations) and locations of ejection, extra-tidal stars from one GC could thus exhibit a range of kinematics, often much different than those of the host cluster itself.
+To further complicate things, proper motions and radial velocities of \textit{both} a GC and its escaped stars will change with orbital phase, making it difficult to establish star-cluster associations using \textit{non-conserved} kinematic quantities alone.

-To navigate this issue, we compute actions -- canonical momenta which are, in principal, conserved along orbit trajectories \citep[see Chapter 3.5 of][ for a review]{2008gady.book.....B} -- for our samples of extra-tidal stars.
+To navigate this issue, we compute actions -- canonical momenta which are, in principle, conserved along orbit trajectories \citep[see Chapter 3.5 of][ for a review]{2008gady.book.....B} -- for our samples of extra-tidal stars.
 Actions $J_{R}$ and $J_{z}$ (Note $J_{\phi}=L_\mathrm{z}$ is trivial) are computed using the ``St\"{a}ckel fudge'' technique of \citet{Binney2012}, implemented in \texttt{galpy} as described by \citet{Mackereth2018}.
 For each star, we compute the appropriate focal length for the St\"{a}ckel potential at its present-day coordinates following \citet{Sanders2012}.
 Many authors have tested the accuracy of the St\"{a}ckel approximation for realistic Galactic potentials by comparing with integrated orbits, usually finding it to be better than $10\%$, and often about $2\%$ \citep[e.g. ][]{Binney2012,Sanders2012,2015ApJS..216...29B,Mackereth2018,Lane2022}.
 The approximation is best for disc-plane orbits, and tends to be worse for highly eccentric orbits, those which venture near the Galactic poles, or those in the bulge.

 The three actions are often concisely displayed on a 2D plane with $J_{\phi}/J_\mathrm{tot}$ on the horizontal axis and $(J_{z}-J_{R})/J_\mathrm{tot}$ on the vertical axis \citep{2019MNRAS.488.1235M,Vasiliev2019,Lane2022}.
 Here, $J_\mathrm{tot} = J_{R} + \vert J_{\phi} \vert + J_{z}$ is the normalizing total action (note that $J_{R}$ and $J_{z}$ are manifestly positive).
 When actions are presented and scaled in this way, a characteristic diamond boundary defines the edges of the space, leading to its common name: the `action diamond'.
 The action diamond is useful in that it efficiently communicates the shape and orientation of an orbit, but can be limiting because its scale-free nature leads to degeneracies among orbits with similar shapes and orientations but different energies or radii.
 Nonetheless it is a valuable tool for studying associations among Galactic structures \citep{2019MNRAS.488.1235M,Vasiliev2019}, hence our choice in employing it here to study the dynamical similarities and differences between ejected GC stars.